Nick806/py-Battleship/README.md

 - [ ] Add a gui for Human input
 - [ ] Add the possibility to choose what data is printed
 - [ ] Add a gui, perhaps using "pygame"
+- [x] Add better input for the bots
 ### More functionality
 - [ ] Add the possibilities to choose between different game modes
   - [x] Player plays, random ship positioning